canonical/mir/HACKING.md

 Code structure
 --------------

-Code structure: include
+*__Code structure: include__*

 The include subdirectory contains header files "published" by corresponding parts of the system.
-For example, include/mir/option/option.h provides a system-wide interface for accessing runtime options published by the options component.
+For example, *include/mir/option/option.h* provides a system-wide interface for accessing runtime options published by the options component.

-In many cases, there will be interfaces defined that are used by the component and implemented elsewhere.
-E.g. the compositor uses RenderView which is implemented by the surfaces component.
+In many cases, there will be interfaces defined that are used by the component and implemented elsewhere. *E.g. the compositor uses RenderView which is implemented by the surfaces component.*

-Files under the include directory should contain minimal implementation detail: interfaces should not expose platform or implementation technology types etc. (And as public methods are normally implementations of interfaces they do not use these types.)
+Files under the include directory should contain minimal implementation detail: interfaces should not expose platform or implementation technology types *etc.* (And as public methods are normally implementations of interfaces they do not use these types.)

-Code structure: src
+*__Code structure: src__*

-This comprises the implementation of Mir.
+This comprises the implementation of *Mir*.
 Header files for use within the component should be put here.
 The only headers from the source tree that should be included are ones from the current component (ones that do not require a path component).

-Code structure: test
+*__Code structure: test__*

-This contains unit, integration and acceptance tests written using gtest/gmock.
+This contains unit, integration and acceptance tests written using *gtest/gmock*.
 Tests largely depend upon the public interfaces of components - but tests of units within a component will include headers from within the source tree.